mejan/chatDistributedSystems/README.md

 # Java Chat
-## with distributed system ordering algorithms
-This was done by Mikael Falck and Henrik Karlsson
+Java chat with distributed system ordering algorithms (total and causal order) This was done by Mikael Falck and Henrik Karlsson